payburner/wc-gateway-payburner/readme.txt

 == Frequently Asked Questions ==
 = How do I obtain a paybutton id ? =
-Go to the google chrome webstore, and search for payburner.
-Download and install the plugin.
+Download and install the payburner browser extension from the chrome store (https://chrome.google.com/webstore/detail/payburner-browser-extensi/ghigcfhmoaokccllienfhdhdndkfhmop).
 Then create a pay button using the pay button manager.
 For further information, please consult the docs: https://github.com/payburner/paybutton-docs

 == Screenshots ==
 1. The payburner payment form payburner-payment-form.png